embedded-graphics/embedded-graphics/embedded-graphics/MIGRATING-0.5-0.6.md

     .draw(&mut display);
 ```

 Drawing operations are now fallible, with `.draw()` calls returning a `Result`.
 This allows for error handling if an error occurs during a drawing operation.
-The error type of this `Result` is dependent on the associated `Error` type as defined by the display driver.
+The error type of this `Result` is dependent on the associated `Error` type as defined by the display driver's `DrawTarget` impl.

 ## Coordinates and positioning

 The `Coord` and `UnsignedCoord` have been replaced with `Point` and `Size` respectively.
-Both items are no longer tuple structs, but structs with the named fields `x` and `y` for `Point` and `width` and `height` for `Size`. `Point`s can store negative coordinates, whereas `Size`s must be positive up to `u32::MAX_VALUE`.
+Both items are no longer tuple structs, but structs with the named fields `x` and `y` for `Point` and `width` and `height` for `Size`. `Point`s can store negative coordinates, whereas `Size`s must be positive as each dimension is stored as a `u32`.

 It is important to note that the `Pixel` type now uses `Point` for it's coordinate component.
 In 0.5, `UnsignedCoord` was used.
-This change now allows `Pixel`s to represent negative coordinates.
+This change now allows `Pixel`s to represent negative coordinates, however drivers must check that pixels to be drawn to the display are non-negative.

 The `icoord` and `ucoord` macros have been removed.
 Instead, use `Point::new(x, y)` and `Size::new(x, y)` respectively.